 In addition to admiring the main lake, I like to walk to the smaller lake to the right (east) of it for additional photo opportunities.
-The meadow in between them, which is also very beautiful!
+There is a meadow in between them, and it’s also very beautiful!
 Look carefully from the sidewalk and you’ll find a small path leading through the meadow!
 My feature photo at the top of this post is from this area.
 I didn’t realize there was a path until I saw a couple of photographers walking through the meadow (but I’m not sure if it’s an official path or not!).

 Skyline Trail to Myrtle Falls

 Skyline Trail to Myrtle Falls is possibly the most beautiful paved trail in the world.
 It starts from the Henry M. Jackson Visitor Center and features stunning snow-capped mountain views, lush wildflower-filled meadows next to the paths and a beautiful waterfall – all within half a mile!
 It’s literally a vision of paradise on earth.
 This hike is probably the best bang for the buck if you’re short on time and can only do one hike.
 The entire Skyline Trail is 5.5 miles, but you can head back anytime you like.

 Paradise Area Trails

 While the Skyline Trail is the most popular trail in the Paradise area, there are several other less visited ones to the west of the Visitor’s Center that are also amazing, with stunning mountain views and dense wildflower fields in July!
 As you can see from the map, there are several short inter-connected trails in this area in addition to trails that connect with the longer Skyline Trail.
 My favorite is an area along the Dead Horse Trail that goes through a wooded area with a stream, with snow-capped mountain views, and lots of wildlife!
 Please note that parts of these trails are a bit steep.